Princeton Degrees Explained

 The first thing that you will notice about the two undergraduate degrees offered by Princeton is that one, the A.B., is titled in Latin, standing for Artium Baccalaureus, or Bachelor of Arts.
 When founded in 1746, Princeton adopted the degrees used in British universities.
 The term “bachelor” comes from medieval Latin meaning a rustic person who was pretty low in the feudal hierarchy.
 Since applicants were required to demonstrate proficiency in Latin until 1930, it seemed reasonable to keep the name of their degree in its medieval form.
 Nonetheless, Latin had ceased to be used in everyday conversation at Princeton, so the Bachelor of Science in Engineering degree was titled in English when it was introduced in 1921.

 Beyond the fact that the B.S.E. program requires you to be comfortable with science and math, the differences are less than they appear at first glance.
 The most obvious is that the A.B. degree requires 31 courses and the B.S.E. requires 36.
 How can it be, you might ask, that the B.S.E. requires the equivalent of another semester of courses within the same eight-semester residency?
 Read the fine print.
 The A.B. degree requires 31 taught courses, plus one or two junior papers, plus a full-year senior thesis.
 In the B.S.E. program, all independent work counts among the 36 courses.
-If A.B. independent work is translated to an equivalent amount of coursework, the workload difference shrinks to 2 or fewer courses extra for the B.S.E.
+If A.B. independent work is translated to an equivalent amount of coursework, the workload difference shrinks considerably.
 The reason for the difference in counting independent work is lost in the mists of history.
+Another difference is that B.S.E. students declare their major at the end of the first year, while A.B. students do this in the spring of sophomore year.
+That’s not really as big a deal as it seems, since in many A.B. majors you need to take foundational courses in sophomore year as well.

 Additional Resource Links:

 Peter Bogucki (pronounced bo-good’-ski) is associate dean for undergraduate affairs of the School of Engineering and Applied Science at Princeton University.
-In this capacity, Bogucki oversees the academic advising, progress, and professional development of about 1300 candidates for the Bachelor of Science in Engineering degree.
+In this capacity, Bogucki oversees the academic advising, progress, and professional development of about 1400 candidates for the Bachelor of Science in Engineering degree.
 He is also closely involved with the advising of BSE students planning to study abroad and the development of opportunities for international study.
 Bogucki is an archaeologist who received his Ph.D. from Harvard University.
 He studies prehistoric settlements in Poland and has a particular interest in the spread of farming in Europe.
-Bogucki is the author of The Origins of Human Society (Blackwell, 1999) and the editor (with Pam J. Crabtree) of Ancient Europe 8000 B.C. – A.D.
+Bogucki is the author of The Origins of Human Society (Blackwell, 1999) and The Barbarians (Reaktion, 2017), as well as the editor (with Pam J. Crabtree) of Ancient Europe 8000 B.C. – A.D.
 1000: an Encyclopedia of the Barbarian World (Scribners, 2004), along with numerous articles in archaeological journals.
-See http://www.princeton.edu/~bogucki.